schiekiera/metascience_experiment_history/README.md

 # Metascience experiment history
-This repository contains anonymized data for a metascientific experiment on the influence of political preferences on historians' assessments of history abstracts.
+This repository contains anonymized data for a metascientific experiment on the influence of political preferences on historians' assessments of history abstracts currently under review.

 # Abstract
 ## Background: